vineetdev/optuna-tuned-hinglish-asr/README.md

 - Keep most of the Whisper-medium parameters frozen, updating only a small LoRA adapter subset.

 For quick demos and partial runs, a smaller GPU (or even CPU-only for inference only) can be used, but full HPO and fine-tuning are recommended on a GPU with at least 12–16 GB of VRAM.[file:1]

-## How This Project Positions You

-This repository is intended to demonstrate the following capabilities for Applied Scientist / Data Scientist (NLP/ASR) roles:

-- Ability to **specialize large speech models** (Whisper-medium) for under-served, code-mixed scenarios like Hinglish technical tutorials.
-- Experience with **parameter-efficient fine-tuning (LoRA)** on large encoder–decoder models under realistic hardware constraints.[file:1][file:2]
-- Familiarity with **rigorous hyperparameter optimization using Optuna**, including custom objective functions, pruning strategies, and evaluation pipelines.[file:1]
-- Comfort working with **Hugging Face datasets, Transformers, and evaluation tooling** for building end-to-end ASR experiments.

 Readers who want a deeper, report-style narrative of the project can open `Hinglish_ASR_Project_Report.docx`, while the notebook serves as the executable artifact showcasing the full training and evaluation flow.[file:2]